How to setup Astra Traffic Monitoring with GCP Mirroring

 Assumptions

-• All instances (source and target) are in the same VPC and region
+• All instances (source and target) are in the same VPC and region.

 Step 1: Create Target Compute Instances

-1. Navigate to VM instancesCreate Instance.
+1. Navigate to VM instances and click Create Instance.

-2. Create a target VM instance:
+2. Create a target VM with the following configuration:

 • Name: target-instance

-• Image: Debian 11 (or another suitable image).
+• Image: Debian 11 or another suitable image

 Step 2: Create a Health Check

-Navigate to Health ChecksCreate Health Check.
-2. Set the following:
+1. Navigate to Health Checks and click Create Health Check.

 • Name: my-healthcheck